Nicobar bulbul

 The Nicobar bulbul (Hypsipetes nicobariensis) is a songbird species in the bulbul family, Pycnonotidae.
 It is endemic to the Nicobar Islands.
 This species has sometimes been placed in the genus Ixos.

 Taxonomy

-The Nicobar bulbul was formally described in 1854 by the English entomologist and ornithologist Frederic Moore under the current binomial name Hypsipetes nicobariensis.
+The Nicobar bulbul was formally described in 1854 by the English entomologist and ornithologist Frederic Moore under the binomial name Hypsipetes nicobariensis.
 This was a replacement name for Ixocincla virescens Blyth 1845 which was preoccupied in Hypsipetes by Ixos virescens Temminck, 1825, the Javan bulbul.
 The Nicobar bulbul was formerly usually placed in the genus Ixos but was moved to Hypsipetes based on a molecular phylogenetic study published in 2024.

 Description

 The Nicobar bulbul is a rather drab, nondescript species of about 20 cm in length and without a crest.
 Its wings, back and tail are dull dusky green; the face is lighter, and the throat and underside are yellowish-white.
 The most prominent feature is a sooty-brown cap reaching down to eye height.

 The Nicobar bulbul produces chattering calls, similar to those of the black bulbul.